Program Management for Plant Breeders

 For example, many sources of drought- and disease-resistance are found in the tiny, wild, spicy peppers that are difficult to cultivate and not appealing to consumers.
 But transferring these traits through cross-pollination into more commonly cultivated peppers can take years.
 This process can be done more quickly and affordably with the ability to use DNA markers to follow genes important to producing different types of cultivated peppers.

 "The exciting part of the study is in the biology," said plant scientist Allen Van Deynze, lead researcher on the study.
 "We have already identified marked differences in regions of the chromosomes that control fruit shape and production of capsaicin, the compound that makes peppers hot."

 Seeds: Physiology of Development, Germination and Dormancy

 This updated and much revised third edition of Seeds: Physiology of Development, Germination and Dormancyprovides a thorough overview of seed biology and incorporates much of the progress that has been made during the past fifteen years.
 With an emphasis on placing information in the context of the seed, this new edition includes recent advances in the areas of molecular biology of development and germination, as well as fresh insights into dormancy, ecophysiology, desiccation tolerance, and longevity.
 Authored by preeminent authorities in the field, this book is an invaluable resource for researchers, teachers, and students interested in the diverse aspects of seed biology.
-The book can be purchased from the UC Davis Bookstore here or directly from Springer here.
+The book can be purchased directly from Springer here.